-Thanks for reading, and God bless you all!
+Thanks for reading, and I pray that God will bless you all this week!